 Need help deciding what to eat and drink in the city this week?
-We've rounded up our favorite new dishes and happy hours, including the anniversary party of a local legend, a killer salmon dish and a Napa harvest party.
+We've rounded up our favorite new restaurants, dishes and happy hours, including a pop-up restaurant with a James Beard award-winning chef from Houston, a modern Indian brunch and a Champagne and oyster happy hour.
 Hope you're hungry!

 Launch of the week: Chef Hugo Ortega at Mina Test Kitchen

 We watched chef Hugo Ortega win Best Chef: Southwest at the James Beard Awards in Chicago this May and love his Houston restaurants Caracol and Hugo’s.
 So, we were delighted to see that he’s hosting the next pop-up at The MINA Test Kitchen.
 The seventh pop-up for the Test Kitchen, Mi Almita (or “my little soul”) launched on August 23, serving dinner Wednesday through Saturday.
 The five-course prixe fix menu ($39) with the option for supplemental dishes is a culinary journey around Mexico with dishes like huitlasquites corn soup; a ceviche trio (one of Ortega’s specialities at Caracol) sourced from Fort Bragg waters; or crispy duck in fig mole.
 The beverage menu features wines from Mexico as well as California-based Mexican winemakers, plus mezcal, tequila, bacanora and raicilla in pours, flights and cocktails.